 By month three, the Skill library built from real deliverables has encoded the firm's specific patterns.
 The gap between Hermes's first draft and a send-ready deliverable narrows as Skills accumulate from completed work.
 Hermes does not replace the consultant's expert judgment.
 Hermes handles the hours around it, so consultants can apply that judgment to more clients in the same week.

 For a full overview of Hermes and its learning mechanism, see what is Hermes.
-For how Skills build from completed tasks, see how Hermes learns.
 For when a consultancy's workflows need a purpose-built solution, see what is a custom agent.

 Frequently asked questions